I Entertain myself on HubPages, but I WORK on my Books or how I keep my Sanity as a writer!

 My Bad!

-The next step as a Hub writer and as a Book writer
+The next step as an Article Writer and as a Book Writer

 So, what am I doing now to fix myself and my evolution as a writer?

-Well, I am writing a few less Hubs, but I am spending more time reading your Hubs, and going back and re-evaluating my older writings.
+Well, I am writing a few less artiles, but I am spending more time reading and especially studying artivles by other writers, and taking what I learn from these works to re-evaluate my older writings.

-I look back and cry over it and, at times I am embarrassed enough to eventually eliminate the whole work as being so crude and essentially hopeless that it is beyond repair, regardless of what I might do to it.
+I look back and cry over some of my works and, at times I am embarrassed enough to eventually eliminate the whole work as being so crude and essentially hopeless that it is beyond repair, regardless of what I might do to it.

 But, with most, I take the time to repair, rewrite, fix, whatever is necessary to make them more acceptable to me.

-hese you will often see me share with my followers because I feel that they are better and I think more interesting.
+These you will often see me share with my followers because I feel that they are better than they were originally and I think they are more interesting.

 So, what am i doing with my time?